fairdataihub/SODA-for-SPARC-Docs/versioned_docs/version-5.2.0/how-to/how-to-structure-the-manifest-metadata-file.md

 ---
 sidebar_position: 5
+title: How to structure the manifest metadata file
 ---

-# How to structure the manifest metadata file

 ## Background